aprilhong/NLP_restaurant_reviews/README.md

 # :plate_with_cutlery: Sentiment Analysis of Restaurant Reviews :+1: :-1:

-### About the Data
+### Project Summary

-This dataset from [Kaggle](https://www.kaggle.com/datasets/ziadmostafa1/restaurant-reviews) contains real restaurant reviews with labels indicating whether the customer liked or disliked the restaurant.
+Sentiment analysis of restaurant reviews provides valuable insights into customer satisfaction, identifies trends, improves service, informs marketing strategies, and helps analyze competition.
+For this project, I used [Kaggle's dataset](https://www.kaggle.com/datasets/ziadmostafa1/restaurant-reviews) containing real restaurant reviews with labels indicating whether the customer liked or disliked the restaurant.
+To prepare the text data for machine learning models, I applied text preprocessing techniques such as tokenization, lemmatization, stop word removal, and part of speech tagging.
+Next, I trained and evaluated the data using 5 different algorithms to classify customer reviews as positive or negative.
+Ultimately, the Navies Bayes emerged as the champion model.
+Lastly, I integrated model into a [ Streamlit Web Application](https://restaurantreviewspredict.streamlit.app/) to predict customer sentiment based on new reviews.

 ### Project Objective